bnb-chain/bnb-chain.github.io/docs/faq.md

 ![img](https://lh3.googleusercontent.com/n2FtIpBGm0rfQC1WHDUbL44LhT6VVizzV4uBhzOkFCblCIXFdOISvy-OzCF5rEeU6q0suuW8Z6noqgYWW5_u8AU7mjat3ayEzU031SLjULoFSh0pdQOO_spRwGfqBEbSl8TIVOfa)

-## Backing Up After You Install BNB Chain Extension Wallet
+## Backing Up After You Install Binance Extension Wallet
 If for some reason you forgot to record your 12 word seed phrase or you lost the original copy, you can reveal your seed phrase so you can back it up again.

 **Select Dropdown Menu (on top-right corner) --> Manage Accounts**